indiamai/redefining_fe/docs/source/examples.rst

 Examples
 ===========================

-This page will describe the foundational element definitons and how they are written in this software.
+This page will describe the foundational element definitions and how they are written in this software.

 DG0
 --------------------------